tlb-unilag/tlb-ml-service/README.md

 # Deploy via Dockerfile to fly.io
 Based on this https://fly.io/docs/languages-and-frameworks/dockerfile/

-Optional since there is a `fly.toml` file already
+The launch command is optional since there is a `fly.toml` file already
 ```commandline
 fly launch --no-deploy
 ```